wp-plugins/easy-contact/readme.txt

 = I deactivated and then reactivated this plugin.
 Where did my settings go? =

 They were deleted for ever and ever and ever.
-Upon deactivating, this plugins deletes all its stored data from your Wordpress database.
+Upon deactivating, this plugins deletes all its stored data from your WordPress database.
 Tidy?
 Yes.
 A surprise just now?
 Definitely.

 = One last question.
 Can I use `[easy-contact]` in multiple pages/posts/places? =